ajac-zero/mock-ai/README.md

 However, the default function is not useful at all, so let's see how to set up our own pre-determined responses!

 ## Configure responses
-The fauxai server takes an optional path to a JSON file were we can establish our responses for both completions and tool calls.

-The structure of the json is simple.
-Each key should be the the **content** of a user message, and the value is a dict with the wanted response.
+The MockAI server takes an optional path to a JSON file were we can establish our responses for both completions and tool calls.
+The structure of the json is simple: Each key should be the the **content** of a user message, and the value is a dict with the wanted response.
 ```json
 // mock_responses.json
 {